Super Lawyers - Badge

 • Take the case to trial if needed.

-When a health care provider’s negligence results in a misdiagnosed heart attack, victims have the right to seek compensation through a medical malpractice lawsuit.
+When a health care provider’s negligence results in a misdiagnosed heart attack, victims have the right to seek compensation through a lawsuit.
 Compensation can help cover:

 • Medical expenses;